Cles23/nst-final-project/README.md

 # Neural Style Transfer App

 Simple web app for applying artistic styles to photos.
-This is my final year project - sorry if my English is not perfect, Spanish is my first language.
+This is my final year project

 ## What it does
 - Upload your photo + an art image (style)